 Reviewed by Sarah Mitchell, M.S., CCC-SLP, Speech-Language Pathologist.

-Everyday G words your child can touch
+Everyday G words for objects kids can touch

 Everyday words